-Welcome to life in the time of coronavirus.
-It’s disruptive in so many ways, and beyond the potential to become gravely ill, the pandemic is putting a strain on everyone’s physical and mental health.
+The past year has been disruptive in so many ways and the pandemic has put a strain on everyone’s physical and mental health.

 Hiking, running or cycling solo are all fantastic ways to keep yourself fit and healthy, without putting yourself or others at risk.
 The fresh air will do you good on all levels.
 There’s plenty of research on the benefits of nature to your mental health, and right now, everyone can use a little of that.

 If you’re new to any of these activities, or have been away from them for a while, here’s how to dive (back) in:

 If you have a park or trails near you, hiking may be an outdoor option to get some fresh air and exercise.
 Scope out your trail options nearby and head that direction.